HD DVD: Warner HD-DVD to Blu-ray (BDMV) Disc replacements in the U.S.A.

 In mid-2009, Warner offered to replace any HD DVD Warner home video release with a Blu-ray Disc equivalent for $4.95, plus $6.95 shipping to the contiguous United States or $8.95 to Alaska, Hawaii or Puerto Rico.
 The deal required the HD DVD's original sleeve art to be returned to Warner as proof of purchase.
 The turnaround time for processing was approximately two weeks.
 Multi-disc sets were exchangeable at a discount, such as $14.95 for the five-disc Blade Runner release rather than $24.75.
 No exchanges were offered to customers outside the United States.

 Capacity

 An HD DVD has a capacity of 15,076,554,752 bytes.
 A dual-layer HD DVD (HD DVD+R/+RW DL or /DVD-R/-RW DL) can store 33,393,473,536 bytes.
 This capacity is used by the file contents and a small part is used by the file system overhead and by file names and folder names.
-The file structure on a HD DVD-Video would start at the VIDEO and AUDIO folders on a HD DVD-Video disc.
+The file structure on an HD DVD-Video would start at the VIDEO and AUDIO folders on a HD DVD-Video disc.
 This would be the case for HD DVD-Video regular (Single layer (SL))/HD DVD-Video DL (Dual layer).